Subscribe to updates

 Child and Youth Justice Service

-However, challenges remain, including rising re-offending rates and a high proportion of children not in education, employment, or training (NEET).
-The service is actively working to improve data sharing, enhance workforce development, and implement multi-agency strategies to address serious youth violence and NEET rates.
-Preparations for an HMIP inspection and continuous improvement in governance and service delivery are also priorities.
+The CYJS is focusing on improving data sharing, workforce development, and multi-agency strategies to address serious youth violence and NEET rates.
+Ongoing preparation for inspections and continuous improvement in governance and service delivery are also priorities.
+The committee was asked to support the service's priorities for 2025-2026 and identify further ways to support the service.

 Education Strategy, Annual Report and Attainment Data